lupyuen/lupyuen.github.io/src/ci3.md

 [The data from yesterday](https://docs.google.com/spreadsheets/d/1ujGKmUyy-cGY-l1pDBfle_Y6LKMsNp7o3rbfT1UkiZE/edit?gid=650325940#gid=650325940) shows that our Scheduled Merge Job keeps getting disrupted by newer Merged PRs.
 And when we restart a Scheduled Merge Job, we waste GitHub Minutes. (__101 GitHub Hours__ for one single Scheduled Merge Job!)

 __Two-Thirds__ of our GitHub Runner Minutes were spent on Creating and Updating PRs.
 That's why we're skipping half the jobs today.

-Hi @xiaoxiang781216 @GUIDINGLI @cederom @raiden00pl @acassis @jerpelea: With immediate effect, please see [__github.com/nuttxpr/nuttx__](https://github.com/nuttxpr/nuttx/actions) for our Merge Jobs.
-I will trigger the jobs daily at 00:00 UTC and 12:00 UTC.
-I have given you Admin Access to `nuttxpr` in case you need to restart the jobs.
-Thanks!

 # Appendix: Verify our PR Merge